FZJ-INM1-BDA/siibra-explorer/URL_STATE.md

 ## URL query parameters in Interactive Atlas Viewer

 URL query parameters are variables which are located after URL and separated from the URL with "?" mark.
-URL query parameter variable contains with variable name and value "variable_name=value" Url query parameters are divided by "&" symbol. it is not possible to use whitespaces in the URL query.
+URL query parameter variable contains variable name and value.
+Url query parameters are divided by "&" symbol. it is not possible to use whitespaces in the URL query.
 In Interactive Atlas Viewer, URL query parameters are used to save or create an application state.
 There are 6 main parameters which are used to save the application state.
 They are: navigation, niftiLayers, parcellationSelected, pluginState, regionsSelected and templateSelected.

 Example of already filled URL looks like this: